jpdsnz/Regular-Expression-Database-Security-Application/README.md

  - Regular Expression Whitelist
  - SQLite
  - Shell Scripting
- - Makefile
+ - Log Files
+ - Linux User File Privileges

- 🥅 Goals: Application to prevent harmful user input from ever entering the SQL database
+ 🥅 Goals: Application to prevent harmful user input from ever entering the SQL database.
+This is written for execution on a Linux machine.